 How does the scheme work?

 The scheme has been developed with maritime experts Infosec Partners and is designed with two stages of assurance:

-- Audited = higher level of assurance
+- Level 2 – Higher level of assurance (Audited)

 The controls that must be put in place onboard a vessel and the requirements to be met are the same for both levels of assurance.
 But the depth of testing, and therefore the level of assurance provided by certification, is higher for the audited level.